Cincinnati, OH Cost of Living (2026)

 Cities with Similar Cost of Living

-Cincinnati has a cost of living index of 88, about 12% below the national average.
-The housing index is 72.
-A one-bedroom apartment in Cincinnati rents for around $900 to $1,300 per month, and median home prices in the metro sit near $250,000.
-The median household income is approximately $55,000.
+Cincinnati has a cost of living index of 96.9, about 3.1% below the national average.
+Housing runs below the national baseline, with a housing index of 89.1.
+Typical apartment rent is about $1,664 a month, and median home values are around $446,938.
+The median household income is approximately $60,000.
 The combination of below-average costs and a reasonably diversified economy that includes Procter & Gamble, Kroger, and significant financial services employment creates a solid financial foundation for middle-income households.

 Ohio has a progressive state income tax, and Cincinnati adds a city income tax of 1.8% for residents.
 Workers who live in Hamilton County suburbs may pay local income taxes to their municipality of residence, with the tax credit structure limiting most double taxation.
 Ohio's state income tax reaches 3.75% at the top bracket.
 The combined burden is moderate compared to states like California, New York, or Illinois.